 The verdict is in, they loved them and so did I!
 I found myself just popping them left and right.
 That juicy, tart granny smith apples and that slightly chewy caramel was a match made in heaven!

-And the pecan pieces were a perfect paring, although I still like apple crisp topping on caramel apples.
+And the pecan pieces were a perfect pairing, although I still prefer apple crisp topping on caramel apples

 Be sure to read the recipe notes section for some tips on making these little cuties easier.

-Our first two batches were a bit of trail and error.
-We followed a recipe we found on pinterest and it was a disaster.
+Our first two batches were a bit of trial and error.
+We followed a recipe we found on Pinterest and it was a disaster.
 The caramel slid right off the apple!
 So then we tried drying the apple off.
-The caramel still slid off, just a bit slower.
+The caramel still slid off again, just a bit slower. (kinda funny)

 So then my genius husband gave me a tip to dip the caramel in ice water for a few seconds to do a quick set.

 Where he got this from I have no idea.
-He’s one of those men who knows the oddest things.
+He’s one of those men who know the oddest things.

 Here Are A Few Mini Caramel Apple Making Tips:

-- Do get the caramel down the stick about 1/4 of an inch to create a seal so the water won’t seep in.
+- Get the caramel down the stick about 1/4 of an inch to create a seal so the water won’t seep in.

-- Be sure the water is super, duper cold and icey.
+- Be sure the water is super, duper cold, and icy.

-- Only dip the caramel into the water for a few minutes.
-You want a soft set, not a rock hard one.
+- Only dip the caramel into the water for a few seconds.
+You want a soft set, not a rock-hard one.

 - Gently dry the caramels off with a paper towel when they come out of the water or place them right into the fridge or freezer to set completely.